linstrijdom/GeoHosting-Documentation/docs/src/products/geonode/guide.md

 ### Finding Data

-#### Overview
+#### Finding Data Overview

 It is possible to explore GeoNode to find **datasets, maps, documents, and other resource types** by using different navigation paths, filters, and search functions.

 On every page, you’ll find a quick search tool.
 The **Search box** in the navigation bar allows you to type any text and quickly find all resources related to that text.

 When you perform a search, GeoNode takes you to the **Search page**, which displays results across all resource types.
 The Search page offers powerful options for customizing your search and provides much more precise filtering.

 <br>